masudnh/masudnh/README.md

 I'm Mas'udin Nur Hidayat, you can call me idun!

-🔭 I’m currently working on my studies as a Information System students at Yogyakarta Open University 🌱 I’m currently learning about data analytics and data science
+🔭 I’m currently working on my studies as a Information System students at Terbuka University 🌱 I’m currently learning about data analytics and data science

 <!--